 Understandably, any leadership transition will have some growing pains, with some grace and space a welcomed component to provide the organization and partnerships time to grow.
 Unfortunately, in this case, the escalating lack of desire for interpersonal communications, collaboration, and building trust from the new OCEMSA leadership began to get worse instead of improving.
-One example of this included the OCEMS Medical Director unilaterally putting out policies and orders without meeting to informally or formally confer with the Orange County Fire Chiefs and/or the OCFCA's EMS subject matter experts, affording the opportunity to provide thoughtful collaborative input in advance of policies being implemented.
-Instead of viewing and utilizing the OCFCA and OCFCA's EMS subject matters experts as valuable resources and professional partners, the new OCEMS leadership team treated the OCFCA and the EMS SME's as adversaries, inclusive of demonstrating a dismissive demeanor that did not serve anyone well in building mutual professional respect.
-This exclusionary approach and change in disposition of the OCEMS toward the OCFCA was not something that was previously observed and/or noted as a point of historical reference.
+One example of this included the OCEMS leadership unilaterally putting out policies and orders without meeting to informally or formally confer with the Orange County Fire Chiefs and/or the OCFCA's EMS subject matter experts, affording the opportunity to provide thoughtful collaborative input in advance of policies being implemented.
+Instead of viewing and utilizing the OCFCA and OCFCA's EMS subject matters experts as valuable resources and professional partners, the new OCEMS leadership team did not fully utilize the OCFCA and the EMS SME's as valuable resources or subject matter experts thereby inhibiting the development of mutual professional understanding. approach and change in disposition of the OCEMS toward partnering with the OCFCA was not something that was previously observed and/or noted as a point of historical reference.
 Moreover, it has been broadly communicated that this same approach was indicative of the tone received by other stakeholders, including, but not limited to the Orange County Chiefs of Police and Sheriffs Association as well as the Hospital Administrators, among others.
-That said, our goal is resolution and one recommendation would be for the OCHCA to reach out to other stakeholders who regularly work with OCEMS (i.e., inclusive a 360 degree evaluation) to determine the breadth and depth of the breakdowns of trust and communication with all partners to help guide a formal memorialized pathway to help rebuild twoway professional relationships with OCEMSA and all of their related stakeholders.
-Despite all of this, the OCFCA has and will continue to resiliently look for opportunities to build bridges of trust and collaboration where ever possible.
+That said, our goal is resolution and one recommendation would be for the OCHCA to reach out to other stakeholders who regularly work with OCEMS (i.e., inclusive a 360-degree evaluation) to determine the breadth and depth of the breakdowns of trust and communication with all partners to help guide a formal memorialized pathway to help rebuild two-way professional collaborations and relationships with OCEMSA and all of their related stakeholders.
+Despite all of this, the City of Costa Mesa and OCFCA has and will continue to resiliently look for opportunities to build bridges of trust and collaboration where ever possible.

 As another example, during the fall of 2020, during the initial peak of the COVID Pandemic and during the engagement of active wildland fire seasons, OCEMS leadership attempted to push through an update to the Orange County Ambulance Ordinance without effectively notifying the OCFCA or the 34 cities within the County.
-Again, this was at the peak of the Pandemic and during historic wildfire seasons that this ordinance change became a sudden urgency for OCEMS to bring forward, arguably under the radar.
-As soon as the OCFCA identified that this was happening, the OCFCA actively advocated to collaboratively work through the issue on behalf of the Orange County Fire Chiefs and the California Fire Chiefs.
+Again, this was at the peak of the Pandemic and during historic wildfire seasons that this ordinance change became a sudden urgency for OCEMS to bring forward, with no previous communication.
+As soon as the OCFCA identified that this was happening, the OCFCA actively advocated to collaboratively work through the issue on behalf of the Orange County Fire Chiefs and the California Fire Chiefs, as well as City Managers.